shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 ===

+*AWOOOO!* (“Help!”)
+Ersatzica howled as she beat the drums.

+“She’s calling for help!
+Shut her up!” said one of the cats.

+The other cat stopped dragging her and reached for Ersatzica’s muzzle.

+She growled and tried to bite its hand.

+“Ah!”
+The cat pulled its hand back.

+“Come on!”

+“I’m not going near that muzzle.
+You do it.”

+“Fine.
+I *will*.”
+The cat took some rope from the net and pulled it around her muzzle, then tied it into a knot, effectively prohibiting her from howling without touching her muzzle.
+“There.”

+Then they went back to pulling.
+They hoisted her up into a boat.
+Ersatzica hit the back of her head on a seat.
+She craned her neck to reduce the pain, and try to find a comfy spot.
+The drums landed in a place she couldn’t pound with her tail or her hands.
+The treetops above her rocked back and forth as the two cats got on, stepping around her.
+They paddled across the river.

+*This is it.
+This is really it, huh?
+There’s no way I can get out of this?*

+“Come on, hurry.”

+The cats paddled regularly at first, but soon began to panic.

+“What’s that!”
+A cat jumped and put all four limbs on his seat, while the other one let his feet stay in the bottom of the boat.

+“It’s glare on the water, just keep paddling.”

+“No, it’s a shark!
+It’s a furry shark!”

+The other cat glanced back.
+“I didn’t sign up for this!
+Paddle!”
+He paddled even harder across the river.

+The first cat cranked his arms so fast that his grip slipped on the paddle, and it fell into the water.

+Ersatzica used the distraction, whatever it was, to great effect.
+She wriggled her nose and vibrated her jaw to loosen the tie on her muzzle.
+Soon, she slipped her entire muzzle out of the net and let out a loud *AWOOOOOO!* (“Help!”)

+The two cats screamed.

+A white ball of wet fur jumped aboard the boat like a fish flopping in the waves.
+It landed on Ersatzica, knocking the wind out of her.
+It was Mudrich!

+Mudrich tore through the net on Ersatzica, freeing her head, growling as she went.
+But Ersatzica was still stuck under the net.

+One of the cats drew its claws and scratch Mudrich’s back, barely even drawing blood.

+Growling, Mudrich lunged at the cat, crushing its head in her jaw.

+Meanwhile, the rowboat still drifted toward the cat shore.

+“Muddy, let’s go!”
+Ersie struggled to get out of the net, but the new whole just made things worse.

+The other cat took the opportunity to push Mudrich off the side of the boat, taking the other cat with her.

+Then the boat came ashore, as Muddy and the other cat were washed away down river, fighting it out.

+Ersatzica turned to the cat still in the boat.
+It was bleeding from the arm.
+As soon as the rowboat beached itself on the cat shore, it got out and ran.

+Ersatzica struggled with the net by herself, while also trying to spot Mudrich in the river. *Did she make it out before going over the waterfall?*

+It wasn’t long before another cat approached.
+This one was black and white, and wore a green hat with a red feather.

+She growled at him.

+He got closer, and put his palms forward.
+“I don’t mean any harm.”

+She barked at him.

+“Hold on just a second.”
+He grabbed the net, and pulled it off the boat.

+At first, she thought he was trying to pull her off the boat.
+But after she got her head unstuck from the hole Mudrich made, the net came right off.

+“Stay in the boat.”
+The cat said.
+He shoved it off the embankment with a strained push, and the boat sailed into the middle of the river.
+The cat watched as the boat drifted away.

+Ersatzica looked ahead.
+The river was dropping down a waterfall soon.
+She took up the paddles and paddled her way across the river.
+She beached it on a rock outcropping that caught the boat before it went too far.
+She breathed a sigh of relief.

+As she shook the water off her, Mudrich bounded up to her and gave her a bunch of wolf kisses.

+“Mudrich!”
+Ersatzica hugged.
+“Oh Mudrich!
+Thank you so much!
+You saved me!”

+Mudrich yipped and yapped, happy to be near her sister.
+“Ersie!”
+She finally used her words.
+“Let’s never get near those mean cats again.”

+“Yeah.”

+They met up with Wryonin and went up to the wolf village to report to Awoomoon.

+“Lemilay, why weren’t you there?”
+Wryonin asked.

+“I was there, in a way.
+I was watching, to make sure you guys were ok.”

+“So you weren’t doing anything?”

+“Somebody had to go get help.”
+Lemilay said.

+[TODO: have people from wolf village save ersie and muddy from going over the waterfall, with Lemilay standing by them]

+All Ersie could think about was the cat who freed her.
+He knew she was an enemy, and a prisoner, and yet, he still freed her.
+Why?

 # Chapter 2 – The Cuffs of Tigrin

 ## 1. Scene: muddy finds out she won’t be able to dig for awhile